solargraphs, cyanotypes, photo

-I'm drawn to the natural world, to hidden or ignored places, and to spaces humans abandon.
-I make pinhole cameras from discarded cans and tins (with paper negatives) to capture solargraphs, which illustrate the changing path of the sun over a period of time — usually several months or years.
-I also use film cameras like the Brownie Hawkeye, Holga, and Sprocket Rocket.
-Aside from B/W prints, I make cyanotypes, using anything from found objects and plants to enlarged or collaged negatives.
-These antique processes show how much can be captured using the most basic tools.
+I'm drawn to the natural world and to the structures and objects in it that humans leave behind.
+I make pinhole cameras from discarded cans and tins to capture solargraphs, which illustrate the changing path of the sun over landscape for a period of time — usually several months, a year, or longer.
+I also make cyanotypes, using anything from found objects and plants to my own negatives.
+And I take photographs with film cameras like the Brownie Hawkeye, Holga, and Sprocket Rocket.